safe-commit-hook-rb/safe-commit-hook-rb/README.md

 This is intentionally all one ruby file with no dependencies, so that it will be maximally easy to use as a pre-commit hook.

-The check patterns are directly taken from jandre/safe-commit-hook which itself takes from git-rob.
-I currently have no strategy to pull updates from "upstream"
+The check patterns are directly taken from [jandre/safe-commit-hook](https://github.com/jandre/safe-commit-hook) which itself takes from [git-rob](https://github.com/michenriksen/gitrob).
+I currently have no strategy to pull updates from "upstream".

+Pull requests are very welcome.